-Looking for the most rare and expensive Yu-Gi-Oh! cards?
-Like many trading card games, Yu-Gi-Oh! is no longer a simple pastime enjoyed in playgrounds across the globe, but has morphed into a serious collector’s market.
+Chasing down rare YuGiOh cards is a serious business.
+Like many TCGs, Yu-Gi-Oh! is no longer a simple pastime enjoyed in playgrounds across the globe, but has morphed into a serious collector’s market.
 Since releasing in 1999, some cards have taken on such a reputation they sell for tens of thousands of dollars at auction.
 This guide profiles the 11 most expensive rare Yugioh cards in 2023, and how much they sold for.

 - Blue-Eyes White Dragon LOB 1st Edition